mjtiv/controlled-agent-loop-fallback/README.md

 It improves **how safely and transparently it does it**.

 That difference is what moves AI code toward production readiness.

 ---

+## 🏗️ Production Insight

+Many real-world AI systems are not autonomous agents.

+They are controlled pipelines with:

+- deterministic orchestration
+- bounded model interaction
+- validation layers
+- observable execution

+Understanding this distinction is critical for deploying reliable AI software.

+---